beyarkay/masters-thesis/src/03_lit_review.md

 their internal architecture being able to support multi-class classification.

 ## Vision- and WiFi-based Gesture Recognition

-TODO: Include some indication of how big the two fields are.
-Maybe give a bunch of recent surveys and the number of references each of them have?

 This section focuses on non-glove based gesture recognition, which resolves to just two categories: vision-based (using visible light and depth data), and